lumeland/lume.land/docs/core/events.md

 ## afterRender

-This event is triggered just after all pages are rendered but before they are processed.
+This event is triggered after all pages are rendered, but before they are processed.

 ```js